Shortly after I entered the Lawrenceville School in the fall of 1962, the school doctor molested me. I was a fourteen-year-old freshman.

 § § §

-Harrison had a habit of hitting the boys, including me, on the upper forearm with a closed fist when they answered a question incorrectly.
+Harrison had a habit of hitting the boys, including me, after an incorrectly answered question.
+He struck on the upper arm, just below the shoulder, with a closed fist.
 In boxing terms, it was a jab, but without gloves.
-Sometimes he hit with the knuckle of his middle finger extended.
-These hits were painful, but they caused no visible scars or permanent physical damage.
+Sometimes he used the extended knuckle of his middle finger, which made the pain even greater.

 Even worse, he instructed the students to hit each other after a missed question.
 If a student got a question wrong, Harrison would sometimes instruct another student to hit him.

 Some students struck their fellow students firmly, others lightly, and it was always an adventure to see what would happen next.
-Occasionally a student would give another student a hard shot.
+Occasionally one student would give another student a hard shot, causing a nervous titter to ripple through the class.
 I hoped that he wouldn't ask me to hit anyone, and to my recollection he never did.